WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • Better dashboard and tools — Flywheel’s custom hosting dashboard offers a nicer experience than Bluehost and gives you access to tons of helpful tools.

-What Flywheel Do Worse Than Bluehost
+What Flywheel Does Worse than Bluehost

 • No email hosting — you’ll need a separate email hosting service to create a custom email.